 Site-Based Expenditure Reporting: District Centralized Per-Pupil Expenditures are expenditures incurred centrally on behalf of schools, allocated to each school, divided by the site-level student count.
-LEA centralized expenditures go beyond central office administration and may also include centrally-coordinated supports such as, but not limited to, transportation, facilities maintenance and operations, food services, and some student support services.
+LEA-centralized expenditures go beyond central office administration and may also include centrally coordinated supports such as, but not limited to, transportation, facilities maintenance and operations, food services, and some student support services.

-Site-Based Expenditure Reporting: District Outplacements, when listed as a site in Site-Based Expenditure Reporting, represents expenditures associated with students placed and/or served outside of the Home LEA, regardless of reason (e.g., special education, career tech/vocational education, etc.).
+Site-Based Expenditure Reporting: District Outplacements, when listed as a site in Site-Based Expenditure Reporting, represent expenditures associated with students placed and/or served outside of the Home LEA, regardless of reason (e.g., special education, career tech/vocational education, etc.).
 These students and expenditures associated with serving them are included in the Home LEA's reporting.
-For a full description of how students served outside the district are included in reporting, please see Reporting Guidance at www.isbe.net/site-based.
+For a full description of how students served outside the district are included in reporting, please see Reporting Guidance.

 Site-Based Expenditure Reporting: Exclusions is the total of all LEA expenditures excluded from Site-Based Expenditure Reporting.
-Expenditures to be excluded are those that do not reflect expenditures for pre-K through 12th grade students being served or placed by the LEA (thereby excluding costs for adult education and community services, for example) and those that do not reflect expenditures that are largely ongoing, normal course resource allocations (thereby excluding non-education fund capital expenditures and debt service, for example).
-For a full list of excluded expenditures, please see Reporting Guidance at www.isbe.net/site-based.
+Expenditures to be excluded are those that do not reflect expenditures for pre-K through 12th-grade students being served or placed by the LEA (thereby excluding costs for adult education and community services, for example) and those that do not reflect expenditures that are largely ongoing, normal course resource allocations (thereby excluding non-education fund capital expenditures and debt service, for example).
+For a full list of excluded expenditures, please see Reporting Guidance.

-Site-Based Expenditure Reporting: LEA Expenditures includes all LEA expenditures, comprehensive of LEA expenditures both included in and excluded from per-pupil reporting.
+Site-Based Expenditure Reporting: LEA Expenditures include all LEA expenditures, both those included in and excluded from per-pupil reporting.

-Site-Based Expenditure Reporting: LEA Student Count is the average of the LEA's enrolled student count on October 1 and March 1 of the reporting year, including all children aged 3 through 21 in grades prekindergarten through 12 served by the LEA or placed in a private facility by the LEA.
+Site-Based Expenditure Reporting: LEA Student Count is the average of the LEA's enrolled student count on October 1 and March 1 of the reporting year, including all children aged 3 through 21 in Grades prekindergarten through 12 served by the LEA or placed in a private facility by the LEA.
 Note that students attending only part of each day are counted as proportional students in the count.

-Site-Based Expenditure Reporting: LEA Total Per-Pupil Expenditures is the average per-pupil expenditures at the LEA for Site-Based Expenditure Reporting, divided by the LEA student count.
+Site-Based Expenditure Reporting: LEA Total Per-Pupil Expenditures are the average per-pupil expenditures at the LEA for Site-Based Expenditure Reporting, divided by the LEA student count.

-Site-Based Expenditure Reporting: Per-Pupil Expenditures: Source of Funds - Federal are expenditures funded by federal sources (such as Title I funding, IDEA funding for special education services, or reimbursements for federally-supported food services), divided by the site-level student count.
+Site-Based Expenditure Reporting: Per-Pupil Expenditures: Source of Funds - Federal are expenditures funded by federal sources (such as Title I funding, IDEA funding for special education services, or reimbursements for federally supported food services), divided by the site-level student count.